 There were those choice deities that had come into being with neither the Queen’s input nor influence.
 Said another way, the existence of various members of Mt.
-Olympus’ Pantheon of Gods were brought into this world by ways other than the King and Queen’s process of procreation.
+Olympus’ Pantheon of Gods were being brought into the world by ways other than the King and Queen’s process of divine procreation.

-The most recent of these was that goddess on the half shell who sprung forth from the ocean’s waves, Aphrodite.
-Despite the goddesses’ beginnings being the divine bi-product that originated as sea-foam directly following an event as violent as the castration of the ancient King Uranus, Aphrodite truly was the most beautiful being throughout all of Creation.
+The most recent of these was that goddess on the half shell who sprang forth from the ocean’s waves, Aphrodite.
+Despite the goddess’ birth being the end result from sea-foam merging with the slashed reproductive organs of the castrated ancient King Uranus after they were violently flung into the sea, Aphrodite truly was the most beautiful being throughout all Creation.

-So much so, Zeus officially deemed Aphrodite as the Goddess of Beauty which was immediately followed by every untaken Deity on Mt.
+So much so, Zeus officially deemed her to be the Goddess of Beauty which was immediately followed by every untaken deity on Mt.
 Olympus desperately begging the King of Gods for permission to take Aphrodite’s hand as their wife.

 But the most beautiful being in Creation found favor with none of them.

-Whenever Zeus called upon the goddess with one suitor after another breathlessly wanting to propose, Aphrodite would both smirk and grimace in disgust, as if to divinely say, “As if!”.
+Whenever Zeus called upon Aphrodite with one suitor after another breathlessly wanting to propose, the most beautiful of deities would both smirk and grimace in disgust, as if to divinely say, “As if!”.

 Hera herself was smirking upon being informed her latest divine delivery was a boy.
-“A perfect suitor for the perfect priss I’d imagine.”
-Hera thought since she had already planned on arranging a matrimonial union between her now newly born son with the most beautiful creature in all of Creation.
-But the Queen’s smirk quickly disappeared upon being handed the baby she had just brought into the world.
+“The perfect suitor for the perfect priss I’d imagine.”
+Hera thought to herself since she had already arranged a matrimonial union between her now newly born son with the most beautiful creature in all of Creation.
+But the Queen’s smirk quickly disappeared upon being handed the child she had just brought into the world.

-The infant boy which the Queen had just given birth to had a rough and harshly lined face along with a drastically misshapen body.
-The child looked more like a wrinkled old man rather than a newborn infant.
-Upon further horrified inspection, Hera beheld that the boy’s feet were completely inversed, with his toes being positioned where his heels should have been nd vice versa.
+The infant boy had a rough and harshly lined face along with a drastically misshapen body.
+The baby looked more like a wrinkled old man rather than a child that was newly born.
+Upon further horrified inspection, Hera beheld that the boy’s feet were completely inverted, with his toes being positioned where his heels should have been and vice versa.

 “This cannot be.”
-Hera muttered repeatedly to herself over and over as if in an hypnotic trance.
-The Queen eerily stared straight ahead of herself unblinkingly as she slowly made her way to Mount Olympus’ highest precipice.
-With her face utterly stoic and her eyes still feeling no need to blink, the Queen of the Gods lifted her newborn child high over her head and hurled him into the air with all her might, walking immediately away afterwards without as much as a cursory backwards glance.
+Hera muttered repeatedly to herself over and over as if in a hypnotic trance.
+The Queen eerily stared straight ahead, her eyes ghostly large and unblinking as she slowly made her way to Mount Olympus’ highest precipice.
+With her flattened face frozen and stoic while her eyes remained wide open continuing their need not to blink, the Queen of the Gods lifted her newborn child high over her head and hurled him into the air with all her might, walking immediately away afterwards without giving as much as a cursory glance behind her.

 For two full days the baby hurtled through the air until finally hitting the ocean’s waters near the Greek island of Lemnos.
 The force of the child’s collision with the surface of the earth was so great, a massive depression formed that nearly reached the fiery center of our planet’s core.

-Thus the first volcanoes had come into existence.
+Thus the first volcano had come into existence.

-Despite being thrown from Heaven and nearly crashing all the way through to the center of the earth, the child did not perish.
-He loudly wailed, but only in the hope that his mother would hear him.
+Although he was thrown from Heaven and nearly crashed to the center of the earth, the child did not perish.
+The infant boy loudly wailed but did so only with the hope his mother would hear his cries.

-The baby’s cries were not made in vain however, nor did they go unheard.
-Two Nereids, a race of magical mermaid, named Thetis and Eurynome, heard the child’s wailings and cared for the infant as if one of their own.
+The baby’s sobs did not go unheard.
+Two Nereids, a race of magical mermaid, named Thetis and Eurynome, heard the child’s lonely bawling and cared for the infant as if he were one of their own.

 The Nereids, Thetis and Eurynome come upon the abandoned infant whom they nurtured and named “Hephaestus”.

-Although his childhood was quite happy living with the Nereids while teaching himself how to be a master maker of things, the God of Fire’s unhappy beginnings were forever marked on his body, since Hephaestus’ crash to Earth as a baby made him permanently lame.
+Although his childhood was quite happy living with the Nereids while teaching himself how to be a master maker of things, the God of Fire’s unhappy beginnings were forever marked on his body, since Hephaestus’ collision with the Earth as a helpless newborn made him permanently lame.